nimbly/Syndicate/README.md

 Syndicate will continue to poll for new messages and route them to your handlers.
 To shutdown the listener, you must send an interrupt signal: SIGINT (ctrl-c), SIGHUP, SIGTERM, etc.

+Let's dig deeper into each of the constructor parameters.

 ### Consumer

-The consumer parameter is any instance of `ConsumerInterface` - the source where messages should be pulled from.
+The `consumer` parameter is any instance of `Nimbly\Syndicate\ConsumerInterface` - the source where messages should be pulled from.

 Example: